GiuliaPaggi/MiniDT_online_monitor/README.md

 Moreover, the produced plots are shown on a local web page, refreshing each time new data is plotted.
 <img src="https://github.com/GiuliaPaggi/MiniDT_online_monitor/blob/main/plot_examples/monitorpage.png" width="1000">

+If the readout stop and the file read by the monitor program is not modified anymore, the monitor stops after 2 minutes from the last modification.

 ## Structure of the project